nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * list followed by p delete -in 2 will delete the 2nd person in the patient list.

-### Adding a drug: `d add`
+### Add a Drug entry: `d add`
-Adds a drug to the list of drugs.
+Adds a drug entry to the list of drugs.
 Format: `d add -dn DRUG_NAME -tn TRADE_NAME -s STOCK`

 Examples:
 * `d add -dn paracetamol -tn Panadol -s 500`

+### List all Drug entries: `d list`
+Shows a list of all drug entries in the CareFlow system in alphabetical order.

+Format: `d list`

-### Retrieve a Drug by TRADE_NAME: `d find`
+### Retrieve a Drug entry by TRADE_NAME: `d find`
-Finds drugs whose trade_name contains any of the given keywords.
+Finds drug(s) whose trade_name contains any of the given keywords.

 Format: `d find -tn TRADE_NAME`
 * The search is case-insensitive. e.g panadol will match Panadol.
 * Only the trade name is searched.

-### Retrieve a Drug by DRUG_NAME : `d find`
-Finds drugs whose drug_name contains any of the given keywords.

-Format: `d find -dn DRUG_NAME`

-* The search is case-insensitive. e.g Famotidine will match famotidine.
-* Only the drug name is searched.

-Examples:
-* `d find -dn paracetamol`
-* This returns Panadol 500 and Tylenol 300

-### Delete a Drug by TRADE_NAME: `d delete`
+### Delete a Drug entry by TRADE_NAME: `d delete`
-Deletes the specified drug that matches the tradename keyword from the drug list.
+Deletes the specified drug entry that matches the trade name keyword from the drug list.

 Format: `d delete -tn TRADE_NAME`